fbpx

 Credit: Disney

-The ‘it’s a small world’ attraction first debuted at the Walt Disney World Resort on Opening Day in 1971.
-It’s one of those attractions that Guests either love or hate, and if they hate it, it’s often because of the tireless renditions of the theme song by the Sherman Brothers, “It’s a Small World After All,” played on repeat.
-It’s been estimated that the song plays more than 1,000 times each day.
+The ‘it’s a small world’ attraction first debuted at the Walt Disney World Resort on Opening Day in October 1971.
+It’s one of those attractions that Guests either love or hate, and if they hate it, it’s often because of the tireless renditions of the theme song written and composed by Richard and Robert Sherman titled, “It’s a Small World After All,” played on repeat all the live-long day.

 “Sing along to the classic anthem of world peace during a delightful musical boat tour.
-Cruise along the Seven Seaways Waterway on a gentle 10-minute journey through all 7 continents.
+Cruise along the Seven Seaways Waterway on a gentle 10-minute journey through all seven continents.
 Pass through vivid, fantastical scenes representing the iconic sights and sounds of dozens of nations.
 Behold a cast of dancing darlings from nearly every corner of the globe and watch as the Audio-Animatronics figures achieve universal harmony as they sing one song in many languages.”

 Credit: Disney

-Long-time Disney delight Mary Blair was instrumental in the details of the attraction, as was designer Alice Davis.
-Under the direction of Davis, Disney seamstresses sewed costumes for all the dolls in the attraction.
-When it was all over, more than 300 costumes were at the ready for Cast Members to dress the dolls, each one made from different regions’ materials, such as silks from India and wool from Scotland for the Scottish bagpiper’s costume.
+Long-time Imagineer and Disney Legend Mary Blair was instrumental in the details of the attraction, as was designer Alice Davis.
+Under the direction of Davis, wife of legendary Disney animator Marc Davis, Disney seamstresses sewed costumes for every doll in the attraction.

 Credit: Disney